 Other things to bring with you.

 - ATM Card and a back-up credit card.
-ATM machines are everywhere in China -- they're fast, easy, and convenient.
+ATM machines are common in Peru: they're fast, easy, and convenient.
 It’s also a good idea to bring some US cash as a back-up.
-Make sure they are small bills (twenties or smaller) that are in good condition.
-Traveller's checks are NOT recommended.
-You do NOT need to have Chinese money right away, so don't worry about trying to get some before our trip.
+You can spend US dollars the same as Peruvian cash.
+Make sure they are small bills (twenties or smaller) that are in excellent condition.
+(Peruvians will refuse to take worn, torn, or written-on US dollars.)
+Do not bring traveller's checks.
+You do not need to have Peruvian money right away, so don't worry about trying to get some before our trip.

-- A photocopy of your passport information page and Chinese Visa page, kept separate from your passport.
+- A photocopy of your passport information page , kept separate from your passport.

 - WI driver's license as a back-up photo ID.
 Your UWO student ID card, in case there is a student discount on admissions.

 - Travel battery-operated alarm clock or cell phone with an alarm.
-Our hotels and dorm may not have clocks.
+Our hotels will likely not have clocks.
 You will need this for getting up for class and when we’re traveling.